daiz93/alx-system_engineering-devops/command_line_for_the_win/README.md

 # CMD CHALLENGE
+This is non mandatory exercice by Alx-Software Engeneering program who need us to improve our commande line skill

 **Background Context**

-CMD CHALLENGE is a pretty cool game challenging me on Bash skills.
+[CMD CHALLENGE](https://cmdchallenge.com/) is a pretty cool game challenging me on Bash skills.
 Everything is done via the command line and the questions are becoming increasingly complicated.
 It’s a good training to improve my command line skills!

 **Requirements**
 General